harshavv2504/Deepgram_Voice_Agent/README.md

 ## 📄 License

-This project is proprietary software developed for IndiVillage Tech Solutions.
+This project is proprietary software developed for TechFlow Solutions.

 ## 🆘 Support